corda/corda/docs/source/tutorial-contract.rst

           }
       }

-Every contract must have at least a ``verify()`` method.
+Every contract must have at least a ``verify`` method.

-.. note:: In the future there will be a way to bind legal contract prose to a smart contract implementation,
-          that may take precedence over the code in case of a dispute.

 The verify method returns nothing.
 This is intentional: the function either completes correctly, or throws an exception, in which case the transaction is rejected.

 So far, so simple.
 Now we need to define the commercial paper *state*, which represents the fact of ownership of a piece of issued paper.